 Syria's Ghouta residents 'wait to die' as bombs fall

-BEIRUT: Residents of Syria's eastern Ghouta said they were "waiting their turn to die" early on Wednesday (Feb 21), after more pro-government rockets and barrel bombs fell on the besieged rebel enclave.
+BEIRUT: Residents of Syria's eastern Ghouta district said they were waiting their "turn to die" on Wednesday, amid one of the most intense bombardments of the war by pro-government forces on the besieged, rebel-held enclave near Damascus.

-Five died and over 200 were injured early on Wednesday in the area, hammered by one of the heaviest bombardments in seven years of war that has killed at least 250 people in 48 hours, a war monitor said.
+At least 10 people died in one village and more than 200 were injured early on Wednesday.
+At least 296 people have been killed in the district in the last three days, the British-based Syrian Observatory for Human Rights war monitor said.

+Another 13 bodies, including five children, were recovered from the rubble of houses destroyed on Tuesday in the villages of Arbin and Saqba, the Observatory reported.

 "We are waiting our turn to die.
 This is the only thing I can say," said Bilal Abu Salah, 22, whose wife is five months pregnant with their first child in the biggest eastern Ghouta town Douma.